tarantool/doc/doc/book/admin/troubleshoot.rst

    In the cluster configuration, verify that the credentials the node is attempting to connect with are correct.
    To do this, check the :ref:`replication <cfg_replication-replication>` parameter.

-2. Network issues

-   **Solution**

-   If you encounter network issues, restart the instance or re-add the replica set to the cluster.

-3. Tarantool instances are running on matching addresses
+2. Tarantool instances are running on matching addresses

    **Solution**